Code-Institute-Submissions/vgopal02-Grannys-Garden/README.md

 <p style="justify">At every stage, there are two routes.
 Typing a wrong or blank answer will return a response of an incorrect or invalid answer.
 After informing the player the answer is incorrect or invalid , it will return the player to the question being asked.

-If the user continues to type an incorrect answer, it will take them to the play_again() function to check if they still want to play.
 </p>

 # Data Model